Tarek Fatah: Views

 Fatah was a critic of Pakistan.
 He had questioned the legitimacy of the state and had advocated support for Baloch separatists.
 He believed that if Balochistan won independence, the remainder of Pakistan would reunify with India.
 In February 2013, after the website of the Toronto Sun was blocked in Pakistan; Fateh claimed credit.
 He rejected antisemitism as incompatible with Islam and had supported Israel's right to exist and Zionist projects; he had however called for an end to the "illegal and immoral" Israeli occupation of Palestine and anti-Arabism.

 In 2003, Fatah broke with Irshad Manji in an article in the Globe and Mail in which he repudiated the thanks she gave him in the acknowledgment section of her book The Trouble with Islam.
 Fatah wrote of Manji's book that it is not addressed to Muslims; it is aimed at making Muslim-haters feel secure in their thinking.
 Manji replied saying that he told her in front of witnesses that "This book was written by the Jews for the Jews!"
 Fatah was subsequently quoted as indicating that he regrets his remarks and that he was unfair in slamming Manji's book.
 He said that she was right about the systematic racism in the Muslim world and that there were many redeeming points in her memoir, which he overlooked in his rush to judge it.

-Fatah had criticized the partition of India, calling the division of the country tragic and lamenting that his homeland of Punjab was sliced in two by the departing British to create the new state of Pakistan.
-He stated that the British partitioned India so that they might be able to combat Soviet influence through the establishment of British military installations in what was then northwestern colonial India (now Pakistan).